 -Possessive Nouns and Pronouns

 Scholastic Book Club Code: QCTMR when ordering on-line.

 AR - Each quarter students must meet their AR goal to attain the full 100 points required for their reading grade.

 A helpful website to see if a book is available for AR testing: www.arbookfind.com

 We will begin a new Every Day math curriculum series

 The most important thing you can do to help your child in math this year is to focus on mastering all multiplication facts (0-12) as quickly as possible.

 We will be learning 2-digit multiplication and long division before the end of the first semester.
 Students should be able to complete 100 facts in 5 minutes.
 A deck of multiplication and division flash cards for home use is highly suggested for practice.

 Note: Home Links are a nightly homework assignment in 4th grade.

 REMEMBER to assist your child in selecting a healthy snack for morning break.
-Fruit, yogurt or other foods (sent home on a list earlier this school year) are encouraged!
+Fruit, yogurt or other healthy foods are encouraged vs. crackers, cookies and other snack foods that have little nutritional value.